-What Ear Tufts Really Do
+What Do Bird Ear Tufts Do?

 The exact purpose of ear tufts is largely unknown, but ornithologists have developed several plausible theories that are widely accepted as at least partial explanations for these unique feather features.
-While each theory is not applicable to every type of ear tuft for every bird species, the most popular theories include:

-- Camouflage: Ear tufts may be part of a bird's camouflage.
+Ear tufts may be part of a bird's camouflage.
 They help break up the shape of a bird and make it look more like a broken branch or other natural feature.
 This can help conceal a roosting bird or keep a silent predator such as an owl hidden from its prey.

-- Courtship: Larger, more prominent ear tufts may be a desirable feature in a prospective mate, signaling good health and overall strength and energy.
+Larger, more prominent ear tufts may be a desirable feature in a prospective mate, signaling good health and overall strength and energy.
 They may be used as part of courtship displays as well.
 These tufts are usually lost while molting after the breeding season.

-- Aggression: Many birds can control their ear tufts, raising and lowering them in threat postures that make them seem larger and more aggressive.
+Many birds can control their ear tufts, raising and lowering them in threat postures that make them seem larger and more aggressive.
 This can make the birds seem more intimidating to help defend territory or dissuade unwanted intruders.

-- Communication: Birds may use ear tuft posture or movement to signal to a hunting partner or mate, which can be useful for communication or recognition.
+Birds may use ear tuft posture or movement to signal to a hunting partner or mate, which can be useful for communication or recognition.
 Tuft position could also be an indication of bird emotions, dominance, or submission.

 What Ear Tufts Aren't